lynaghk/todoFRP/todo/hlisp-javelin/README.md

-* HLisp lifts markup to the function-level by compiling HTML as ClojureScript source code, and by providing semantics that make the resulting program composable with application logic at a clean, programmatic level.
+* HLisp lifts markup to the function-level by compiling HTML as ClojureScript source code, and by providing semantics that make the resulting program composable with application logic at a unified and wholly programmatic level.
-* Javelin manages mutation and event collection, and provides semantics for maintaining and updating application state in clean, dependency-ordered way using techniques inspired by the way spreadsheets work.
+* Javelin manages mutation and event collection, and provides semantics for maintaining application state using a model inspired by spreadsheets and techniques inspired by FRP.

 The [hlisp-reactive](http://github.com/micha/hlisp-reactive/) library is an attempt to tie HLisp and Javelin together.
 It provides a macro that gives